Linvyl/DAM-QA/README.md

 3. **Data Preparation:**
    - All required annotation `.jsonl` files are already included in the repository under the `data/` directory.
+   - We also provide these unified annotation files in our [🤗 Hugging Face dataset repository](https://huggingface.co/datasets/VLAI-AIVN/DAM-QA-annotations) for convenience and reproducibility.
    - You only need to download the image files for each dataset. **Follow the instructions in [`data/dataset_guide.md`](data/dataset_guide.md)** to download and place the images in the correct subfolders.

+   **⚠️ Important Note:** The annotation files are standardized conversions of existing public datasets (DocVQA, InfographicVQA, TextVQA, ChartQA, ChartQAPro, VQAv2) into a unified JSONL format following our experimental setup.
+These annotations preserve the original dataset content without modification.
+Please cite the original datasets appropriately when using them in your research.

 ## Repository Structure